DIYtranscriptomics/DIYtranscriptomics.github.io/Reading/index.md

 * A handy link if you're looking for [mouse and human specific gene signature databases](http://bioinf.wehi.edu.au/software/MSigDB/)

 * If you need examples of properly formatted files for carrying out GSEA, you can check out the [GSEA file formats page](http://www.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats).

+* you know how I feel about Venn diagrams, so if you're interested in exploring interactions between many groups of genes, have a look at [this Nature Methods paper](http://DIYtranscriptomics.github.io/Reading/files/upSet_plot.pdf), the accompanying R package, [UpSetR](https://cran.r-project.org/web/packages/UpSetR/README.html), as well as the [UpSet website](http://caleydo.org/tools/upset/).
+Note, there's a shiny app for this as well!

+* Here's [my Datagraph template](https://drive.google.com/drive/folders/0B-uUeUVY3YYUc2dIcE9KNDN4NzA?usp=sharing) for making bubble diagrams to show functional enrichment results.

 -----------------------------